 Plus, the area is still on the come-up and deals on land can still be found.

-This week i spoke to one friend of mine who is a developer in my area whose family focuses on smaller 20-40 house projects in the area.
+This week i spoke to one friend of mine who is a developer in my area whose family focuses on smaller 20-40 house projects in the area with great insurance.

 She said the land in the Tumbaco area typically costs around $70-100 per square meter but deals can be had.